Prenatal Vitamins: Benefits, Side Effects & How To Choose One For You

 Do I need to take a prenatal vitamin?

 The jury is out on whether prenatal vitamins are necessary for everybody.
 Many professionals believe that if you eat a healthy diet and make sure to meet the increased nutrient requirements during pregnancy, then taking a prenatal vitamin is not necessary.
-The American Congress of Obstetricians and Gynecologists has no specific guidance about whether or not pregnant women need to take a prenatal vitamin but do recommend the vitamins folic acid and calcium.
+The American Congress of Obstetricians and Gynecologists1 has no specific guidance about whether or not pregnant women need to take a prenatal vitamin but do recommend the vitamins folic acid2 and calcium.
 However, most physicians and nutritionists, myself included, agree that taking prenatal vitamins is a good practice in supporting a healthy pregnancy and that they serve an important role in preventing birth defects.

 Are there side effects or dangers of prenatal vitamins?